Richland, Washington: Transition to private property

-The government got out of the landlord business in 1957 when the real estate was sold to the residents.
+In 1954, Harold Orlando Monson was elected the first mayor of Richland and traveled to Washington, D.C., to negotiate increased rights (such as private home ownership) for citizens in military cities across the country.
+The U.S. Congress passed a law the following year to mandate the transfer of Richland and Oak Ridge to local control within five years, spurring a new incorporation attempt.
+The federal government relinquished its land holdings in 1957 and sold the city's real estate to residents; the last home was sold on May 16, 1960.
 Most of the people lived in duplexes; senior tenants were given the option to purchase the building; junior tenants were given the option to purchase lots in a newly platted area of north Richland.

-Richland was incorporated in 1958 as a chartered First Class City, an open self-governed city.
+Richland was re-incorporated as a chartered first-class city on December 10, 1958, five months after residents voted in favor of self-governance as a city.
+Among the first additions to the new city was an expanded public library, which had been built by General Electric out of a Quonset hut.
 As part of the transition, large areas of undeveloped land became city property.
 Richland's financial dependency on the federal Hanford facility changed little at this time because Hanford's mission as a weapons materials production site continued during the Cold War years.

-Unclassified Hanford

-At some point, documents and photographs of the Hanford military facilities became declassified by the U.S. government.
-Those digitized records are considered to be in the public domain, and are hosted on the online Hanford Document Retrieval System.

-Historical events, such as a visit to the property by President Richard Nixon, are also stored on the database.